daniuher/spyder-volume-viewer/README.md

 # spyder-volume-viewer
 Spyder plugin for viewing multi-dimensional numpy arrays.
 This is a **work in progress**.
-First usable release (version 0.3.0) is planned for April 2026.
+First stable release (version 1.0.0) is planned for April 2026.

 ### Limitations
 - Development on Linux (Debian 12), untested on other OS